Road layout in the KPZ class: Introduction

 FPP was originally proposed as a model for the flow of fluid through porous media by Hammersley and Welsh in 1965 \cite{HW65}.
 Since then, FPP has evolved into a major area of interest in probability theory.
 See \cite{ADH15} for an extensive account on significant results in this field.
 Despite this active interest, many significant unanswered questions remain.

 One of the fundamental objects in FPP are \emph{geodesics}, paths that collect minimal costs connecting two points among a random penalty landscape on the plane.
 These will be our candidates to model roads.
+In fact \cite{HW65} already asked about ``highways and byways'' in terms of edges frequented by geodesics, and the question received a partial answer by Ahlberg, Hanson and Hoffman \cite{ahl_hans_hoff_no_geo_fpp}.

 For quantitative analysis of our road model we need refined estimates on geodesics, which unfortunately are not yet available for FPP models.
 Instead, we switch to exponential last passage percolation (LPP), where extensive results on last passage times and geometry of geodesics are now available.
 FPP is widely believed to belong to the \emph{KPZ universality class} -- a property proved for LPP.
 This implies that the geometry of geodesics in the two models should share basic characteristics that we use throughout our arguments.
 Thus, switching to LPP from FPP seems a reasonable move.
 Of the vast literature on the KPZ universality class, we refer to the surveys by Corwin \cite{corwin_kpz_univ16}, Ferrari-Spohn \cite{fer-spohn_rnd_growth11}, and Quastel \cite{quas_intro_kpz12}.

+LPP models have been subject of intensive research in the last decades.
+Instead of minimizing weights (which we called costs so far), geodesics are maximising them under the constraint that paths can only take up or right steps.
+We define this model precisely in Section \ref{Model Definitions and Notations}.

+The connection between roads and models in the KPZ universality class is not new.
+Solon, Bunin, Chu and Kardar \cite{sol_bun_chu_kar_opti_paths_poly} compared optimal paths in road networks with directed polymers in random medium (DPRM).
+LPP can be considered as extremal case of DPRM, and shares similar scaling exponents.
+Solon et al.\ find that shortest paths on the road network can be well approximated with DPRM -- albeit with the environment exhibiting a power law rather than in exponential LPP.
+They also conclude that long-range correlations in the road network play an important role in the scaling properties of optimal paths.